-Poor separation of protein targets is one of the most common and frustrating issues with associated with Western blotting.
+Poor separation of protein targets is one of the most common and frustrating issues associated with Western blotting.
 To troubleshoot the problem, we must first understand how protein separation by SDS-PAGE works.
 SDS-PAGE stands for sodium dodecyl sulfate (SDS) Polyacrylamide gel electrophoresis (PAGE).
-It is the universal first step in denaturing Western blots.
-The goal of SDS-PAGE is to separate proteins by their molecular weight.
+It is the universal first step in denaturing Western blots and separates proteins by their molecular weight.

 How do you separate proteins using SDS-PAGE?

 Polyacrylamide gels form a crosslinked, mesh-like matrix through which proteins migrate with the application of current.
 The matrix functions like a sieve, allowing smaller, low molecular weight proteins to migrate quickly through the gel, while large, high molecular weight proteins tend to progress more slowly.
 When the electrophoresis is finished, proteins in each lane will be separated into a continuum, with the highest molecular weight proteins remaining near the loading site and the lowest molecular weight proteins reaching the opposite end of the gel.

 An important caveat to this rule is this: proteins only separate exclusively by size if they have been denatured prior to being run on a gel.
 All proteins have inherent tertiary structures related to their biological functions.
 Such structures confound the process of separation by molecular weight alone.
 Proteins of any size with globular structure tend to migrate slower through the gel matrix, giving them a similar migration pattern to proteins of higher molecular weights.
 Such proteins can easily be misidentified if identification is based only on molecular weight.